mcode/rems-setup/PrototypeRepositoriesAndCapabilities.md

       - `(1.1)(3)` Generates CDS Hooks order-sign (client) that is sent to the REMS Admin
       - `(1.2)(3)` Handles CARDS returned from REMS Admin to launch REMS SMART on FHIR App
       - Sends Rx to PIMS using NCPDP Script NewRx
+      - Communicates with REMS Admin and EHR to retrieve ETASU and prescription status
+    - Patient Portal allowing patient access to in progress forms and information about their prescriptions
+    - Manages Tasks for deferring and relaunching in progress forms

 - mcode/pims